enj/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

     group: authentication.k8s.io
     resource: nodes
     name: node1
-    verb: impersonate:node
+    verb: impersonate:arbitrary-node
   user: impersonator
 ```

 ### Auditing

+TODO check recording for what we decided on!!

 Audit events already contain the `impersonatedUser` field to denote if impersonation was used.
 To record the reason why the impersonation is allowed, a field `impersonationConstraint` will
 be added in the `impersonatedUser`.
 The value will be the impersonation related verbs.
 For example,
-`impersonate:scheduled-node` indicates that the impersonation request is
+`impersonate:associated-node` indicates that the impersonation request is
-allowed because it impersonates a scheduled node.
+allowed because it impersonates an associated node.
 The specific action such as `list` or `get`
 will not be included in the value given it can be inferred from the request itself.

 ### Test Plan